thoraxe/vagrant-openshift-multihost/README.md

 * `SUB_PASSWORD`: Your RHSM (customer portal) password

 These are the credentials that the vagrant-registration plugin will use to register your systems.
+You will need a valid account with OpenShift subscriptions for this to work.

 ## Time
-Vagrant is really slow to provision VMs, and this could much more easily be done using snapshotting and various other tools in Virtualbox directly, but we'll get there.
-Having to register the VMs individually takes quite a bit of time, too.
+We are using linked clones in the case of VirtualBox, which is the only virtualization engine this has been tested against.

 All times are for a T440s with SSD:

 ```
 $ time vagrant up
 ...
-real    5m14.941s
+real    13m50.599s
-user    0m8.808s
+user    0m11.558s
-sys     0m5.821s
+sys     0m7.285s
 ```